snaps-kase/snaps-kase/README.md

 👋👋👋 Hi 👋👋👋 I’m Yeongbeen.
-Now on I’m working at Snaps where is photo printing company
+Now on I’m working at Snaps where photo printing company